asymmetryfinance/afeth/README.md

 ## Claiming & applying votium rewards

-0. Set `BLOCK_NUMBER` in .env to the latest block number from etherscan

 1. Run `yarn && yarn claimRewardsData` from the afEth repo

 2. Call `votiumStrategy.claimRewards()` using merkleProofs from step 1 and wait for transaction to confirm